-The next decade is almost here.
-With 2020 just on the horizon, companies of all sizes are faced with industry disruption, new technologies, and changing customer needs.
+2020 is here, and with it comes a new set of challenges.
+The next decade will see companies of all sizes faced with industry disruption, new technologies, and changing customer needs.
 Organizations with outdated systems, inefficient processes, and nimble competitors have reached a tipping point—they must either evolve or expire.
 In short, digital transformation is an absolute necessity.

 While it can be daunting to be sure, it’s important to recognize that achieving success in your digital evolution is a realistic and manageable goal.
 This is true even if your list includes driving organizational innovation, evolving operational strategies, keeping up with market demands—or all of the above and more.